abhi11/abhi11.github.io/_posts/2015-09-01-Setup-Mail-For-GMail.markdown

 drove me to setup my system's mail.
 Now I can send keysigning emails using caff through my system's mail using gmail's smtp server.

-To setup the same on your system, follow the following steps to setup your systems mail(Debian 8, Jessie) to send email via GMail.
+To setup the same on your system((Debian 8, Jessie)), follow the following steps:

 ### Step 1
 Run the following command as root